Dr. Jennifer Miller, PT, DPT: Expert Physical Therapist and Pelvic Health Specialist

 If you’re buying a bed to address a certain medical condition, you’ll need to know the best materials and firmness for your needs.
 Choosing something at random, or with misguided information, can lead to restless nights and even more discomfort.

 In this section, we talk about the best types of mattresses to offer relief for varying health conditions.
 Before investing in a new bed, we recommend discussing your health concerns with your doctor, as well.
+Physical therapist Dr. Jennifer Miller explains, “We spend so much of our time sleeping that some of my first questions I ask my patients regards their sleep.
+I want to know where they sleep, how well they sleep, how many pillows they use, their preferred sleeping position, and their bedtime routine.
+All of these factors can contribute to poor sleep and could increase their pain. ”

 If you frequently experience back pain, you’re not alone.
 Back pain affects nearly 80% of adults and is the leading cause of missed work.
 Luckily, a high-quality mattress can ease your discomfort.